Anthropology (ATH)

 Archaeological and anthropological approaches for understanding human cultural, social, and ecological adaptations in global prehistory.
 Examines similarities and differences among prehistoric peoples and civilizations and their global contexts and interconnectedness in terms of political economy and social organization; technologies, engineering, and environment; and religion and symbolic systems.
 IIC, IIIB.
 PA-2A, PA-4C.
 CAS-C.

-Introduction to anthropology with emphasis on understanding the social and biological contexts of human life.
-Topics include the biological and cultural origins of humanity, prehistory, and cultural diversity.
-IIC, IIIB.
-PA-2A, PA-4C.
+This course uses an holistic approach to understand the social and biological underpinnings of what it means to be human.
+Topics include the biological and cultural origins of humanity, prehistory, human variation, and cultural diversity.
+IIC.
+PA-2A, SI-01, SI-02.
 CAS-C.

 ATH 175.
 Global Cultural Diversity.
 (3)